codeheroco/codehero-container/README.md

 ## ToDo

-- Script to run services container when container is being launched.
-  - Can be achieved using runit, mon, simple bash or w/e.
-  - We need to run, nginx, cron and any other service we need.
 - Cron script that will build the whole site everyday at 00:00.
   - We may need a separate script to build that will be called from the crontab
-- The rest of the things are container related and are inside the Dockerfile